society awards logo

 The NAACP x Society Awards 2021 Scholarship Winners

-NAACP x Society Awards
+NAACP x Society Awards 2021 scholarship awards

 In 2020, the NAACP Hollywood Bureau and Society Awards partnered to offer the first-ever NAACP x Society Awards Scholarship.
 This opportunity was created for high school seniors who plan to pursue a degree in the arts from an accredited college or university.